IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-21.png)

 The **Ready to Complete** panel provides a full summary of your vApp (from Template) configurations.
 Here you can review the vApp before choosing to commit to a deployment, or discard the vApp configuration completely.
-!!! warning "CAUTION"
-    For our purposes, it is **NOT** necessary to deploy the vApp — this will incur costs to the IBM Cloud account.

 40. Click the **Cancel** button to avoid any billing charges.